nnonickreal/open-qore/docs/UART_CONNECT.md

 *   **vcc:** do **not** connect the vcc pin! the headphones are powered by their own battery.
 *   **gnd (ground):** for a reliable ground connection, it is recommended to solder the gnd wire to the metal shield of the usb-c port on the pcb.

-congratulations, you're connected! if you want to explore the capabilities of this port, check out the [bestool project by ralim](https://github.com/Ralim/BesTool). sending funny commands on this port is a WIP.
+congratulations, you're connected! if you want to read and write the firmware, check out the [bestool by ralim](https://github.com/Ralim/bestool).

+sending funny commands on this port is a WIP.